jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Shanxi.md

 7. Prepare materials before filing:

-   ①The clear color picture of the front and back of the personal ID card
+   ① The clear color picture of the front and back of the personal ID card

-   ②**Certificate of Domain Name (this should be provided when the cumulative quantity of subject’s filing is ≥5)**
+   ② **Certificate of Domain Name (this should be provided when the cumulative quantity of subject’s filing is ≥5)**